Membership Forms and Consent

 The welfare officer, will be the person most likely to use the guidance in Wavepower and it is they who will be responsible for holding and maintaining the publication.
 They will be expected to make Wavepower available to all individuals who request to consult it and to pass it on to the new welfare officer should they resign their position.
 Which is why it is placed here on our website.

 Our welfare officer will find this publication helpful in guiding them to plan, prioritise and implement the various safeguarding activities that are necessary to protect children within aquatics.

 The aim of such a comprehensive publication is to enable everyone in aquatics to play their part in safeguarding children.
 It offers practical guidance for those who are directly involved in aquatics with children, providing information on mandatory requirements and good practice.

 The information sheet and emergency contact details, which can be found at the front of Wavepower, contains the contact details for various child protection agencies which can be used either in an emergency or as a matter of course, and should be completed by the welfare officer on receipt of this publication, this will be actioned.
-Please contact the ASA Child Safeguarding Team if you are unsure of how to find any of these contact details and would like some assistance.
-Welfare officers and members may also contact the ASA Signposting Helpdesk if they have a problem or concern and are unsure on whom to ask for help.
+Please contact the Swim England Child Safeguarding Team if you are unsure of how to find any of these contact details and would like some assistance.
+Welfare officers and members may also contact the Swim England Signposting Helpdesk if they have a problem or concern and are unsure on whom to ask for help.